How to get last-minute tickets to The Last Supper

-The Last Supper is one of Leonardo da Vinci’s most famous works and a must-do if you’re visiting Milan.
-Housed at the Basilica Santa Maria delle Grazie, viewings are in 15-minute time slots limited to 40 people.
+The Last Supper is one of Leonardo da Vinci’s most famous works and a must-do when you visit Milan.
+Housed at the Basilica Santa Maria delle Grazie, viewings to see the masterpiece are limited to 40 people per 15-minute timeslot.

 Where to buy Last Supper tickets when sold out

 If tickets are not available on the official website, you can find last-minute tickets through third-party providers.
-Most options listed as “skip-the-line tours” are terribly overpriced, but I found the best and cheapest options were offered by trip.com.
+Most options listed as “skip-the-line tours” are terribly overpriced, but the best and cheapest options are offered on Trip.com.
+Check available tickets here.

 If you can’t find availability for a fixed timeslot, the random timeslot option tends to have more availability.
 This allows you to pick from a 2-hour window on a wider variety of dates, with the exact time being confirmed when the ticket is issued.